Facebook posts its fast and accurate ConvNet models for machine translation on GitHub

 In something of a twist on this process, Facebook’s multi-hop takes advantage of the simultaneous nature of CovNets to allow machines to reference different parts of text to build understanding during encoding.
 Once this is done and a vector representation is created, a translation can be outputted one word at a time until its complete.

-Yarats and Auli believe that their models can be engineered to do more than simply machine translation.
+Grangier and Auli believe that their models can be engineered to do more than simply machine translation.
 Their ConvNet could be used in any scenario where a computer needs to understand text and express something, so this could include summarizing text or even interpreting a reading and then asking questions.

 Both reinforcement learning and adversarial networks have the potential to improve upon the results achieved by Facebook — each of these could become a standalone paper.
 Additionally, the team hopes to further experiment with the applications of multi-hop attention.Featured Image: mariusz_prusaczyk/Getty Images